 A continued focus on writing was implemented throughout all programs from introductory level to mastery level from changes after 2018-19.
 After program review, a core research course was recommended that will focus on scholarly writing.
-This research course just started for last years' freshman class.
+This research course is now in process, but this group did not benefit from the new course.
 ETS focuses on grammar usage and semantics.
 The department is evaluating writing separately of the ETS exam for comparison purposes.
 Scholarly writing is important to the department and we will continue to focus on improving these scores.